How to Grow Sage Indoors

 1. Fill up the planter with dry soil from the bag, gently tamping down the top.

-2. Dump the soil into a large mixing bowl and add water until the soil is moist, but not sopping wet (about ½ Cup)
+2. Dump the soil into a large mixing bowl and add water until the soil is moist, but not sopping wet (about ½ Cup).

 3. Mix in 1 tablespoon of the Balanced Blend Plant Food.

-If you are using a regular pot instead, it should be a little bit bigger (at least 8″” / 1 gal and will need drainage holes to prevent it from being over watered.
+If you are using a regular pot instead, it should be a little bit bigger (at least 8″ / 1 gal) and will need drainage holes to prevent it from being overwatered.
 Let the top of the soil dry out between watering.

 Starting your Sage: Seed vs Cutting vs Nursery Plant

 New Sage plants can be started from seed, propagated from an established plant, or purchased live at many garden centers.
-We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.)
+We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.

-How to Plant Sage seeds
+How to Plant Sage Seeds

 Propagating Sage: How to Clone from a Stem Cutting

-If you’ve already got a Sage plant you love (or a friend does!) you can easily “clone” it with just sharp scissors and a clean glass of water.
-First, cut a couple 6” shoots of new growth (avoid anything woody).
+If you’ve already got a Sage plant you love (or a friend does!), you can easily “clone” it with just sharp scissors and a clean glass of water.
+First, cut a couple of 6” shoots of new growth (avoid anything woody).
 Next, remove the lower leaves, so the bottom half is just stem.
 Place in a glass of 3” of water, making sure the cut leaf spots are underwater.
 Place the glass on a bright windowsill and change the water every few days.
 In a couple of weeks, roots should emerge and you can transplant them into your container.
 While using additional rooting hormones won’t hurt, it’s not necessary with Sage plants.

-1. Cut 6” section of new growth
+1. Cut a 6” section of new growth.

-3. Wait 14 days for a few ½ inch roots to form and carefully transplant into their final container
+3. Wait 14 days for a few ½ inch roots to form and carefully transplant into their final container.

 How to Transplant Sage